 It does not seem fair that some people have all the luck.
 If you are fabulously good looking, as this woman is, and also brilliant at, say, a particular sport that people like to watch, it seems more likely you will make a success of your life and be really happy.
 It may be you hardly need to try, that fame and fortune fall right in your lap.
 I would imagine that is a rarity though.
 Being a sporting success usually means a lot of work plus more luck, because there is always a certain amount of luck in winning anything in open competition.

 I don't think that's quite as it works.
 Plain people (plainness and beauty are not real things anyway, but imaginary) often seem as happy with themselves as beautiful people.
 If they have learned to live with who they are, then why not?
 Or they are naturally optimistic, or lucky enough to be really good at something in which looks don't matter and they had the determination to succeed, or for a lot of other reasons depending on their circumstances.

 By the same token, gorgeous individuals often make a complete mess of their lives, either by their own stupidity or they had very bad luck in something they could not control.
 It could be anything that has nothing to do with how good-looking they are, like, for instance, an accident that can happen to anyone regardless of their physical appearance, or they got swindled by their agent, or they married wrong, or whatever.

 Was Johnny Depp happy in 2020?
 Was this woman?

 Luck in nature can obviously apply to anything.
 An oak tree for instance.
-It depends on where the acorn fell from and what it landed on, and whether it was buried by a squirrel so never actually grew.
+It depends on where the acorn fell from and what it landed on, and whether it was buried by a squirrel and never actually grew.
 A few acorns become magnificent trees which stand for 500 years, but most come to very little, or nothing, as you can see for yourself if you walk in a forest.